pfalcon/notes-pico/README.rst

 If you would like to try SQLite3 backend, you'll need to checkout https://github.com/pfalcon/notes-pico and edit file ``notes_pico/config.py``.
-The repository has a convenience Makefile to install dependencies and run the applications similar to the commands above.
+The repository has a convenience Makefile to install dependencies and run the application, similar to the effect achieved by the commands above.

 Known issues and limitations